kevinfrei/Arduino2Make/README.md

 # Arduino2Make

 This is a tool to input Arduino platform configuration files and produce a GNU Makefile that can be include'd by your little project.
+It's only been tested on projects using the Adafruit Feather nRF52832 and Adafruit Feather nRF52840 Express.
+I'll get it working with the Adafruit SAMD stuff, as I have a PyRuler I'm trying to beat into something useful (and writing something useful in Python seems like not something I wanna do...).
+I'll probably also try to get it working for the Teensy 3.2, as I have a couple of those, too.

 Usage:

-`yarn`
+`yarn` (Strip Flow types...)

 `./ar2mk.js folder/with/platform/board/txt/files other/folders with/libraries`
+`>` `include.mk`

+Then from your Makefile:

 I started this because building in the Arduino IDE is slow, for a variety of reasons that I could go into.
 Anyway, I write C++ to run on my devices, not